 - Protect against negative attacks

-Social media is a key tool to shape and influence brand reputation, however it should not be done in isolation but alongside other marketing channels such as more traditional PR activities through to Search Engine Optmization.
+Social media is a key tool to shape and influence brand reputation, however it should not be done in isolation but alongside other marketing and communication channels such as PR or digital and email.

 In order to manage your organisation’s social media reputation, there are three key steps to consider: